ballerina-platform/module-ballerinax-hubspot.crm.object.deals/examples/README.md

 1. Generate hubspot credentials to authenticate the connector as described in the [setup guide](README.md).

-2. For each example, create a `Config.toml` file the related configuration.
+2. For each example, create a `Config.toml` file with the related configuration.
 Here's an example of how your `Config.toml `file should look:
     ```toml
     clientId = "<Client ID>"
     clientSecret = "<Client Secret>"